rjray/yasf/README.md

 }
 ```

-Object references can be uses also, in which case the key is called as a method
+Object references can be used also, in which case the key is called as a method
 with no arguments:

 ```perl